FrauSpeckner/FrauSpeckner/README.md

 Dunjarama, made by FrauSpeckner🙋, stands for fun, colorful graphics designed to bring a playful, comic-like style to your Moodle experience.
 It’s a brand that offers visuals you can seamlessly integrate into Moodle, making your courses more engaging, vibrant, and accessible.  💻🎨

 ### What I’m working on:
-- 👩**Image Libraries** that go perfekt with the ImageHub-Plugin 🖼️
+- 👩**Image Libraries** that goes perfekt with the ImageHub-Plugin 🖼️
-- 🧱**Course Modules** that go perfekt with the C4L-Plugin  📚
+- 🧱**Course Modules** that goes perfekt with the C4L-Plugin  📚
-- 🚕**Playful Visual Progress Bars** that go perfekt with the ProgressPath-Plugin 🎯
+- 🚕**Playful Visual Progress Bars** that goes perfekt with the ProgressPath-Plugin 🎯

 As a teacher who has been working with Moodle for years, and as a winner of the *Moodle Love* competition for course design 💖, I have a lot of experience in making Moodle courses more visual, structured, and accessible for all learners.
 Everything I create is tested to ensure full accessibility compliance. ♿